mrash/psad/Date-Calc/README.txt

 Perl version 5.000 or higher, and an ANSI C compiler. (!)
                                      ^^^^^^
+Module "Carp::Clan" version 5.0 or higher.

-If you plan to use the modules "Date::Calendar" or "Date::Calendar::Year" from this package, you will also need the module "Bit::Vector" version 5.7 or newer (which also needs an ANSI C compiler!).
+If you plan to use the modules "Date::Calendar" or "Date::Calendar::Year" from this package, you will also need the module "Bit::Vector" version 6.4 or newer (which also needs an ANSI C compiler!).

-Otherwise you may safely ignore the warning message "Warning: prerequisite Bit::Vector 5.7 not found at ..." when running "perl Makefile.PL".
+Otherwise you may safely ignore the warning message "Warning: prerequisite Bit::Vector 6.4 not found at ..." when running "perl Makefile.PL".

-You can install "Bit::Vector" at any time later if you change your mind.
+Anyway, you can always install "Bit::Vector" later at any time if you change your mind.

-If you compile under Windows, note that you will need exactly the same compiler your Perl itself was compiled with!
-(This is also true for Unix, but rarely a problem.)
+Note that in order to compile Perl modules which contain C (and/or XS) code (such as this one), you always HAVE to use the very same compiler your Perl itself was compiled with.

+Many vendors nowadays ship their operating system already comprising a precompiled version of Perl.
+Many times the compilers used to compile this version of Perl are not available to or not usually used by the users of these operating systems.

+In such cases building this module (or any other Perl module containing C and/or XS code) will not work.
+You will either have to get the compiler which was used to compile Perl itself (see for example the section "Compiler:" in the output of the command "perl -V"), or to build your own Perl with the compiler of your choice (which also allows you to take advantage of the various compile- time switches Perl offers).

+Note that Sun Solaris and Red Hat Linux frequently were reported to suffer from this kind of problem.

-Moreover, you usually cannot build any modules under Windows 95/98, the Win 95/98 command shell doesn't grok the "&&" operator.
-You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell.
+Moreover, you usually cannot build any modules under Windows 95/98 since the Win 95/98 command shell doesn't support the "&&" operator.
+You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell to be installed on your Windows 95/98 system first.
+Note that Windows NT and Windows 2000 are not affected and just work fine.
+I don't know about Windows XP, however.

-Note that ActiveState provides precompiled binaries of both modules (Date::Calc and Bit::Vector) for their Win32 port of Perl ("ActivePerl") on their web site, which you should be able to install simply by typing "ppm install Bit-Vector" and "ppm install Date-Calc" in your MS-DOS command shell (but note the "-" instead of "::" in the package name!).
-This also works under Windows 95/98.
+Note that ActiveState provides precompiled binaries of this module for their Win32 port of Perl ("ActivePerl") on their web site, which you should be able to install simply by typing "ppm install Date-Calc" in your MS-DOS command shell (but note the "-" instead of "::" in the package name!).
+This also works under Windows 95/98 (!).

-If your firewall prevents "ppm" from downloading these packages, you can also download them manually from http://www.activestate.com/ppmpackages/5.005/zips/ or http://www.activestate.com/ppmpackages/5.6/zips/.
+If your firewall prevents "ppm" from downloading this package, you can also download it manually from http://www.activestate.com/ppmpackages/5.005/zips/ or http://www.activestate.com/ppmpackages/5.6/zips/.
-Follow the installation instructions included in the "zip" archives.
+Follow the installation instructions included in the "zip" archive.

 Note also that a "plain Perl" version of "Date::Calc" called "Date::Pcalc" exists (written by J. David Eisenberg); you